 It is next to impossible to find dulce de leche in the stores here in Portland so I have to make my own.
 The first time I made it, I made it on the stove top.
 You can read how to do it here.
 That method involved boiling cans of sweetened condensed milk in a pan of water on the stove top for several hours.
 It works but it takes some watching and you need to make sure the water doesn’t boil away.

-I discovered that making dulce de leche in the crockpot is the way to go.
+I discovered that making crock pot dulce de leche is the way to go.
 No watching required.

 How to Make Dulce de Leche in a Crockpot